The St Gall Priscian

 Feedback (criticisms, suggestions, bug reports, etc.) are very welcome to: firstname.lastname@example.org

 For a description of the manuscript, its sources, and an overview of the Irish Priscian gloss tradition, see the introduction to Hofman, Priscian Commentary, vol. 1.
 A bibliography to 1996 can be found in vol. 2 of the same work.
-An updated bibliography will shortly be added to this site.

 A more general bibliography on Priscian is available at the CGL website.